elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

 >     package tree-1.5.3-2.el6.x86_64 is already installed
 >
 >
-> However, if you want to install the package anyway, you can use the **&#8211;replacepkgs** option, which tells RPM to ignore the error:
+> However, if you want to install the package anyway, you can use the **-replacepkgs** option, which tells RPM to ignore the error:
 >
 >     rpm -Uvh --replacepkgs tree-1.5.3-2.el6.x86_64.rpm
 >